 Check in at the Australis pier at 1398 Costanera del Estrecho Ave.
 (Arturo Prat Port) in Punta Arenas between 13:00 and 17:00 (1-5 PM) on the day of your cruise departure.

 Board the Australis cruise at 18:00 (6 PM).
-After a welcoming cocktail with the captain and crew the ship departs for one of the remotest corners of planet Earth.
-During the night we cross the Strait of Magellan and enter the labyrinth of channels that define the southern extreme of Patagonian.
-The twinkling lights of Punta Arenas gradually fade into the distance as we enter the Whiteside Canal between Darwin Island and Isla Grande de Tierra del Fuego.
+After a welcoming cocktail with the captain and crew, the ship will set sail for one of the remotest corners of the Earth.
+During the night, we will cross the Strait of Magellan and enter the labyrinth of channels that mark the southern tip of Patagonia.
+The twinkling lights of Punta Arenas will gradually fade as we navigate the Whiteside Canal between Darwin Island and Isla Grande de Tierra del Fuego.

 Penguin Colony of Magdalena Island with Australis Cruise Expedition by RipioTurismo Incoming Tour Operator Argentina and Chile